 1940: Author Peter Benchley, best known for his 1974 novel "Jaws," and for co-writing the screenplay for the summer blockbuster movie of the same name, is born in New York City.
 He died of pulmonary fibrosis at the age of 65 on Feb.
 11, 2006.

-1940: Singer-songwriter and actor Ricky Nelson, who started out on his family's TV show, "The Adventures of Ozzie and Harriet," and became a teen idol, is born in Teaneck, N.J.
+1940: Singer-songwriter and actor Ricky Nelson, who started out on his family's TV show, "The Adventures of Ozzie and Harriet," and became a teen idol, is born in Teaneck, New Jersey.
 Nelson is known for songs such as "Poor Little Fool," "Travelin' Man" and "Hello Mary Lou" and also starred in the 1959 western "Rio Bravo" opposite John Wayne and Dean Martin.
 He died in an airplane crash on Dec.
 31, 1985.

-1940: Singer Toni Tennille (right), best known as one-half of the 1970s Grammy Award-winning pop duo Captain & Tennille, is born Cathryn Antoinette Tennille in Montgomery, Ala.
+1940: Singer Toni Tennille (right), best known as one-half of the 1970s Grammy Award-winning pop duo Captain & Tennille, is born Cathryn Antoinette Tennille in Montgomery, Alabama.
 Together with her husband, "Captain" Daryl Dragon, Tennille had five albums certified gold or platinum and scored numerous hits during their highest period of popularity, including "Love Will Keep Us Together," "Do That to Me One More Time" and "Muskrat Love."
 They also hosted their own television variety series in 1976–77.

 1933: Mohandas Gandhi begins a 21-day fast in protest against the British rule in India.